feet care for diabetics

 Physical activity boosts blood flow and foot health for diabetics.
 Taking the stairs or walking short can help manage blood sugar17.
 Yoga improves flexibility and balance16.
 Strength training and resistance exercises build muscle and control blood sugar16.
 Aerobic activities like walking, cycling, and swimming are good for the heart and weight management16.

-Exercise for diabetic feet
+exercise for diabetic feet

 “Seeing a podiatrist before starting an exercise routine is crucial for personalized advice and recommendations.”